ansible/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 Host Requirements
 `````````````````
 To use the ``win_dsc`` module, a Windows host must have PowerShell v5.0 or
 newer installed.
-All supported hosts, except for Windows Server 2008 (non R2) can be
-upgraded to PowerShell v5.
+All supported hosts can be upgraded to PowerShell v5.

 Once the PowerShell requirements have been met, using DSC is as simple as
 creating a task with the ``win_dsc`` module.